Overview:

 As we begin to unlock the genetic underpinnings of cancer, we realize more and more that men may also be at increased risk of prostate cancer if they have a strong family history of other cancers, such as breast cancer, ovarian cancer, colon cancer, or pancreatic cancer.

 Because family members share many genes, there may be multiple genetic factors that contribute to the overall risk of prostate cancer in a family.
-However, there are also some individual genes that we now know increase the risk of prostate cancer, and men with these genes may need to be screened differently or consider changes in treatment.
+However, there are also some individual gene changes (mutations) that we now know increase the risk of prostate cancer, and men with these mutations may need to be screened differently or consider changes in treatment.

-Scientists don’t yet know why, but men of African descent are about 75% more likely to develop prostate cancer compared with white men, and 2.2 times more likely to die from the disease.
+Scientists don’t yet know why, but men of African descent are about 75% more likely to develop prostate cancer compared with white men, and about two times more likely to die from the disease.
 Learn More.

 Myths and Non-Risks: